 Tests for Pituitary Tumors

-Pituitary tumors are usually found when a person goes to the doctor because of symptoms they're having.
-But sometimes these tumors don’t cause symptoms, and they're found when a person has an imaging test of the head for some other health issue.
-(Tumors found this way are known as pituitary incidentalomas.)
+Sometimes these tumors don’t cause symptoms, and they're found when a person has an imaging test of the head for some other health issue.
+Tumors found this way are known as pituitary incidentalomas.

 Medical history and physical exam

 If your symptoms lead your doctor to believe that you might have a pituitary tumor, the first step is to get your medical history to learn more about your symptoms and to check for possible risk factors.
-Your doctor may ask about your family history of tumors or other problems to see if you might have an inherited genetic syndrome, such as multiple endocrine neoplasia, type I (MEN1).
+Your doctor might ask about your family history of tumors or other problems to see if you might have an inherited genetic syndrome, such as multiple endocrine neoplasia, type 1 (MEN1).

 Your doctor will also examine you to look for possible signs of a pituitary tumor or other health problems.
 This will probably include exams to look for vision or nervous system problems that could be caused by a tumor.

-If a pituitary tumor is strongly suspected, your doctor may refer you to an ophthalmologist (eye doctor) to check your vision more carefully, as pituitary tumors can damage nerves leading to the eyes.
 The most common test is to measure how well you can see.
-The doctor may also test your field of vision (or visual fields).
+The doctor might also test your field of vision (or visual fields).
 Pituitary tumors can press on parts of the optic nerves (the nerves leading from the eyes to the brain).
-This can lead to the loss of peripheral vision, meaning that you can't see things off to the side without actually looking right at them.
-Eye doctors have special instruments that can test for this.
+This can lead to the loss of peripheral vision, meaning that you can't see things off to the side without looking right at them.

 You might also be referred to other doctors, such as an endocrinologist (a doctor who treats diseases in glands that secrete hormones) or a neurosurgeon (a doctor who uses surgery to treat brain and pituitary tumors), who might order other tests.